Beauty and the Beast (1991 film)

-Beauty and the Beast is a 1991 American animated musical romantic fantasy film based on the French fairy tale (Note: The film incorporates elements from Gabrielle-Suzanne Barbot de Villeneuve's original version and Jeanne-Marie Leprince de Beaumont's abridged adaptation of the fairy tale.
-However, neither author was credited upon the film's release, with de Beaumont receiving recognition only in the French dub.) and produced by Walt Disney Feature Animation.
-Directed by Gary Trousdale and Kirk Wise, written by Linda Woolverton, and produced by Don Hahn, the film stars the voices of Paige O'Hara and Robby Benson as Belle and the Beast, respectively, with a supporting cast comprising Richard White, Jerry Orbach, David Ogden Stiers, Angela Lansbury, Rex Everhart, Jesse Corti and Jo Anne Worley.
-Set in 18th-century France, an enchantress transforms a selfish prince into a monster as punishment for his cruelty.
-Years later, a young woman, Belle, offers the Beast her own freedom in exchange for her father's.
-To break the spell, the Beast must earn Belle's love before the last petal falls from his enchanted rose, lest he remain a monster forever.
+Beauty and the Beast is a 1991 American animated musical romantic fantasy film directed by Gary Trousdale and Kirk Wise, written by Linda Woolverton, and based on the French fairy tale "Beauty and the Beast".
+(Note: The film incorporates elements from Gabrielle-Suzanne Barbot de Villeneuve's original version and Jeanne-Marie Leprince de Beaumont's abridged adaptation of the fairy tale.
+However, neither author was credited upon the film's release, with de Beaumont receiving recognition only in the French dub.)
+Produced by Walt Disney Feature Animation, the film stars Paige O'Hara, Robby Benson, Richard White, Jerry Orbach, David Ogden Stiers, Angela Lansbury, Bradley Michael Pierce, Rex Everhart, Jesse Corti, Hal Smith in his final film, and Jo Anne Worley.
+Set in 18th-century France, a selfish prince is cursed to remain a beast forever unless he can earn the love of a spirited young woman named Belle before the final petal falls from his enchanted rose.

-Walt Disney unsuccessfully attempted to adapt "Beauty and the Beast" into an animated film during the 1930s and 1950s.
-Inspired by the success of The Little Mermaid (1989), Disney enlisted Richard Purdum to adapt the fairy tale, which he originally conceived as a non-musical period drama.
-Dissatisfied with Purdum's efforts, Disney executive Jeffrey Katzenberg ordered that the entire film be reworked into a musical with original songs by The Little Mermaids songwriting team, lyricist Howard Ashman and composer Alan Menken.
+Walt Disney had attempted to adapt "Beauty and the Beast" into an animated film during the 1930s and 1950s.
+Inspired by the success of The Little Mermaid (1989), the studio enlisted Richard Purdum to adapt the fairy tale, which he originally conceived as a non-musical period drama.
+Dissatisfied with Purdum's efforts, Disney executive Jeffrey Katzenberg ordered the entire film reworked into a musical with original songs by The Little Mermaids songwriting team, lyricist Howard Ashman and composer Alan Menken.
 First-time directors Trousdale and Wise replaced Purdum, and Woolverton's involvement made Beauty and the Beast Disney's first animated film to utilize a completed screenplay prior to storyboarding.
-The film was the second to use Computer Animation Production System (CAPS), which enabled seamless blending of traditional and computer animation, particularly during its ballroom scene.
+The film was the second fully made with Computer Animation Production System (CAPS), which enabled seamless blending of traditional and computer animation, particularly during its ballroom scene.
 Beauty and the Beast is dedicated to Ashman, who died from AIDS eight months before the film's release.